kenlabs/metaverse-school/docs/resource/recommended-tools.md

 ---
 # Recommended tools

-Below, you'll find a variety of tools intended to make NFT development quicker and easier.
+Below, you'll find a variety of tools intended to make Metaverse development quicker and easier.
 This list is an ongoing work in progress, so check back periodically for new material and resources!

 **Do you have favorite tools or services to recommend to the global NFT community?
-As with all of NFT School, contributions are welcome — just [edit this page](https://github.com/protocol/nft-website/edit/main/docs/reference/recommended-tools.md) on GitHub and make a PR.**
+As with all of Metaverse School, contributions are welcome — just [edit this page](https://github.com/protocol/nft-website/edit/main/docs/reference/recommended-tools.md) on GitHub and make a PR.**

 ## Online integrated development environments (IDEs)